Black Folks Sweet Potato Pie Recipe™

 Instructions

-- Gather 3 cups of sweet potato flesh.
+- Measure the sweet potato flesh: Gather 3 cups of the roasted sweet potato flesh for the filling.

-- Add to either the Instant Pot Ace blender or an electric mixer the sweet potato flesh, evaporated milk, brown sugar, egg, melted butter, vanilla extract, ginger, nutmeg, cinnamon, ground cloves, and salt.
+- Mix the filling: In a large mixing bowl, combine the sweet potato flesh with the evaporated milk, brown sugar, eggs, melted butter, vanilla extract, ginger, nutmeg, cinnamon, ground cloves, and salt.

-- Allow the sweet potato pie to cool for at least 2-4 hours before garnishing or slicing.
+- Cool and serve: Let the pie cool for at least 4 hours or overnight for the perfect slice.

 Video